bryab-edu/sp25-cse110-lab4/expose/javascript/part2.md

 15. As briefly explained in 14d == is different from === because == performs type conversions and === does not, thus making for largely different comaprisons.
 #### 17
 17. The result is an array [2,4,6] because the function iterates through each number of the list and refers to another function that multiplies that number by 2 and pushes it onto a new array which the function returns that new array.
+#### 19
+19. The code would output 1 and 4, then 3, then 2.
+This is due to how 2 and 3 have a timeout (scheduling and executing), therefore 1 and 4 are basically instantenous while 3 with the timeout function set after and 1 second with 2.